 - Count your stitches.
-This may seem obvious, but it’s really easy to miss a stitch at the end of your rows.
+This may seem obvious, but it’s really easy to miss the last stitch at the end of the rows.
 So check your stitch count every once in a while.

-- 2 skeins Super bulky weight yarn (180-200yards) Lion Brand Wool-Ease Thick and Quick Yarn in color Fisherman (weight 6oz/106yd per skein) The Everly Hat Crochet Pattern uses the same yarn.
+- 2 Skeins Super Bulky Weight Yarn (180-200yards): Lion Brand Wool-Ease Thick and Quick Yarn in color Fisherman (weight 6oz/106yd per skein) The Everly Hat Crochet Pattern uses the same yarn.

-- (BLO) slst2tog: insert hook into BL of stitch, insert hook into BL of 2nd stitch (you will have 3 loops on the hook), YO, pull through all loops on the hook
+- (BLO) slst2tog: insert hook into BL of stitch, insert hook into BL of 2nd stitch (you will have 3 loops on the hook), YO, pull through all the loops on the hook.

 - Starting at row 4 & in each row thereafter: You will slst2tog in the first 2 sts of the row & again in the last 2 sts of the row.